SuperOfficeDocs/superoffice-docs/docs/customer-center/tutorials/call-script-in-cs-with-ajax.md

 Go to where you've installed your Customer Service, go into the *Customer Service folder\templates\your language\customer*

-Now, if you haven't done this already, create a *specialForm* folder and inside create an empty HTML document.
+Now, if you haven't done this already, create a folder called *specialForm* and inside create an empty HTML document.

 ![specialForm][img4]